 50g cocoa powder, sifted

-1. Preheat the oven to 180C/gas 4.
-Butter and flour the sides of a 20cm cake tin and line the base with greaseproof paper.
+1. Preheat the oven to 180oC.
+Butter and flour a 20cm cake tin and line the base with baking paper.

-2. Cream the butter in a large bowl or in an electric food mixer until soft.
-Add the sugar and beat until the mixture is light and fluffy.
+2. Cream butter until soft.
+Add sugar and beat until light and fluffy.

-3. Whisk the eggs and vanilla extract together in a small bowl.
-Gradually add the eggs to the butter mixture, beating all the time.
-Sift in the flour and baking powder and fold in gently to mix, then add the milk and mix gently to combine.
+3. Mix eggs and vanilla extract in a small bowl and mix well.
+Add the eggs mixture slowly to the butter+sugar mixture while the mixer is on.
+Add flour and baking powder and fold in gently to combine.
+Add milk and gently mix to combine.

-4. Tip half of the cake mixture into another large bowl and, into this bowl, fold in the sifted cocoa powder.
+4. Pour half of the cake mixture into another large bowl.
+Slowly fold in the cocoa powder into one of the bowls.

-5. Place the cake mixtures into the prepared tin by alternating spoonfuls of the vanilla batter with the chocolate batter, then with a skewer or similar implement, gently draw swirls through the cake mixture to ‘marblise’ it.
-Don’t overmix or you won’t have that wonderful marble effect.
-Bake in the oven for 45 minutes or until a skewer inserted into the middle comes out clean.
+5. Place cake mixtures into cake tin by alternating vanilla batter with the chocolate batter spoonful by spoonful.
+Use a toothpick or skewer and swirls the cake mixture to create marble effect.
+Bake for 45 minutes or until a toothpick inserted comes out clean.

-6. Turn the cake out onto a wire rack and allow to cool before serving.
+6. Cool the cake on wire rack before serving.